siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_use_cases.md

 - **Interactive TERMS Plot:** Categorizes the materials used for the ETL.
 - **Interactive TERMS Plot:** Categorizes the materials used for the HTL.

 3. **Apply Filters:** Use the filters provided to refine your search.
-In our fictional example, we are looking for Sn-based solar cells with C60 as the ETL.
+In our example, we are looking for Sn-based solar cells with C60 as the ETL.
 So let's choose Sn in the periodic table and fix the ETL on C60 in the interactive TERMS plot.
 These filters narrow down the results to about 400 entries.
 Add more filters if your research question can be better answered.
 For instance, if you are looking for absorber materials with band gaps greater than 1.3 eV, you can use the slider on the interactive bandgap histogram to narrow down your search further.
 Or, if you are only looking for pin architecture, click on pin on the respective scatter plot to filter down the results only to the ones with pin.

 4. **Modify or Add Customized Widgets:** All the widgets on each dashboard are customizable.
 By clicking on the pen icon on the top right of each widget, you can access the customizable quantities of that widget.
 For example, you can change the entity plotted on a specific axis, the color map, or the units in which that specific quantity is presented.